benjaminwand/3d-printed-labial-pipe/README.md

 0.4.1 creative approach that did not work <br>
 0.4.2 now it makes tiny tones :) <br>
 0.5 Back to straight labium, better proportions, especially for wide labium, and it is hollow in the ‘block’.
 Surprise: the labium doesn’t need to be at the end of the sounding tube in a flue <br>
+0.5.1 like 0.5 but more flue pipe like outer shape <br>
 0.6 Experimental shape for the purpose of dividing long tubes, so far I can’t make sense of the pitch that comes out but it does sound nice <br>
 0.7 like 0.5 with optional block chamfer <br>
 0.7.1 bugfix <br>
+0.7.2 like 0.7.1 but more flue pipe like outer shape <br>
 0.8 has ears and optional block chamfer <br>
 0.9 has boxbeard  and optional block chamfer <br>
+0.9.1 like 0.9 but more flue pipe like outer shape <br>
 0.10 experimental transverse flute <br>
 0.10.4 most elegant 0.10.x<br>
 0.10.5 has adjustable labium angle <br>